2 Profitable Marijuana Stocks to Buy for 2020 and Beyond

 In the past six months, Aphria reported a net income of 8.5 million Canadian dollars.
 The company's revenue rose by a staggering 550% year over year to CA$120.6 million in the fiscal second quarter of 2020, which ended in November.

+In the second quarter of 2020, Aprhia reported an adjusted EBITDA of CA$1.9 million, compared with an EBITDA loss of CA$9.5 million in the prior-year period.

 Aphria is well poised to generate sales from the growing European medical marijuana market.
 Its subsidiary, German distribution company CC Pharma, is a huge player in the medical marijuana space.
-And its distribution operations business is carried out by Aphria's wholly owned subsidiaries, including ABP, CC Pharma, and FL Group.
-The distribution operations business reported sales of $86.4 million and accounted for 72% of total revenue in Q2.
+And Aphira's distribution operations business is carried out by its wholly owned subsidiaries, including ABP, CC Pharma, and FL Group.
+This segment reported sales of CA$86.4 million and accounted for 72% of total revenue in Q2.

-Shares of OrganiGram are currently trading at $1.76 (as of April 3).
-The stock has fallen 79% from its record highs in May 2019.
+Shares of OrganiGram are trading at $1.62.
+The stock has fallen 79% from its record high in May 2019.
 While Aphria's net income was driven by fair-value adjustments, OrganiGram generated an operating profit in the first quarter of fiscal 2020.

-Despite higher marketing and staffing expenses, OrganiGram reported an adjusted EBITDA of $4.86 million in Q1, which was lower than its EBITDA of $6.83 million in the prior-year period.
+Despite higher marketing and staffing expenses, OrganiGram reported an adjusted EBITDA of CA$4.86 million in Q1, which was lower than its EBITDA of CA$6.83 million in the prior-year period.

 Pot stocks will be volatile in the short term